Elizabeth, Countess de Gramont: Marriage and children

-Both were maids-of-honour to Maria Anna Victoria of Bavaria, after she became the Grande Dauphine by marrying the Grand Dauphin in 1680.
+Both were maids-of-honour to Maria Anna Victoria of Bavaria, after she became the Grande Dauphine by marrying Louis, Grand Dauphin in 1680.

 The marriage of the elder daughter was childless and the younger was a nun.
 Philibert's cadet branch of the house of Gramont, therefore, ended here.

 At the French court

 She went with her husband to France and was appointed in 1667 dame du palais or lady-in-waiting to the French Queen, Maria Theresa of Spain.
 At that time the French court was seated at the Louvre in Paris, not yet at Versailles.
 At the court she was recognised as a woman of considerable wit and beauty.
 She also knew how to hold her own at the court of Louis XIV, being said to have "beak and claws".
 Her husband nevertheless pursued his gallant exploits to the close of a long life, being, said Ninon de l'Enclos, the only old man who could affect the follies of youth without being ridiculous.

 Engraving by Edward Scriven 1810, after Peter Lely.

 In 1679, at the death of his elder brother Henri, who had appointed him his heir, her husband became comte de Toulongeon.
 He did not want to change his name to Toulongeon, but changed it from chevalier de Gramont to comte de Gramont.
 She was henceforth known as the comtesse de Gramont.

 In 1679 she was pointed out as a client of La Voisin, and was thereby incriminated in the affaire des poisons.
 However, no action was taken against her.
 In May 1682 the French court moved its seat from the Louvre to the Palace of Versailles.
 In 1683 she lost her appointment as lady-in-waiting due to the queen's death.
 In 1684 Fénelon became a spiritual guide to her.
 In May 1690 the King assigned her an apartment in the Palace of Versailles that had been freed by the death of Charles de Sainte-Maure, duc de Montausier, the Dauphin's tutor.